Kalsifer-742/unitn/FOG-fog_and_cloud_computing/notes/lecture_19.md

 - through the network
   - difficult to implement
-- prive them at startup time
+- provide them at startup time
 - read it from a file in a mounted volume
   - most used option
 - secrets management system